huangc28/go-darkpanda-backend/README.md

 # TODOs

-- docker environment with postgres and redis
+- [x] docker environment with postgres and redis
-- dotenv files
+- [x] dotenv files
+- []  use shell command for go `migration` so that we do not need to specify dsn every time using the command